scipy-conference/scipy_proceedings/papers/michael_beyeler/00_beyeler.rst

 .. of retinal prosthesis patients across a wide range of
 .. implant configurations.

-We have developed a computational model of bionic vision that simulates the perceptual experience of retinal prosthesis patients across a wide range of implant configurations.
+We have previously developed a computational model of bionic vision that simulates the perceptual experience of retinal prosthesis patients across a wide range of implant configurations :cite:`Horsager2009,Nanduri2012`.
-Here we present an open-source implementation of these models as part of *pulse2percept*, a Python-based simulation framework that relies solely on open-source contributions of the NumPy/SciPy stacks and the broader Python community.
+Here we present an open-source implementation of these models as part of *pulse2percept*, a Python-based simulation framework that relies solely on open-source contributions of the NumPy and SciPy stacks as well as the broader Python community.
-The model has been validated against human pyschophysical data, and generalizes across individual electrodes, patients, and devices.
+We hope that this library will contribute substantially to the field of medicine by providing a tool to accelerate the development of visual prostheses suitable for human trials.

 The remainder of this paper is organized as follows: explain the computational model,